 For every meal to be really nourishing you need to include protein, vegetables, healthy fats and a complex carbohydrate.
 There are many options for you to improve your eating habits and make cooking easier, faster and enjoyable.

 I will give you a few tips on how to maximise your time, so you can make the best out of every meal without spending hours chopping, cooking and cleaning.
-A few of the things you should start doing are:
+A few of the things you should start doing to cook healthy and easy meals are:

 - Batch cook: Take one day of the week to cook a large portion of lentils, rice, chicken and/or soup.
 Then separate into containers, either to be frozen or just refrigerated.
 For example, if you make lentils you can then use them for a cold lentil salad, lentil soup or lentil burgers.
 This will save you lots of time during the week and will allow you to make different recipes every day that will satisfy you.

 - Use a slow cooker: This has been an absolutely favourite of mine for the past year.
 A slow cooker just makes life easier.
 In the morning you could throw in chicken, meat or previously soaked legumes or beans with some water and vegetables.
 Leave it to cook for a few hours and when you arrive at night, the meal will be made.
 And what’s best, there will not be that much to wash!

 - Buy frozen vegetables: Before you say anything, yes, fresh vegetables are always better, but there is not always time to shop, chop and wash.
 Having good quality frozen vegetables can really get you out of a pickle when you don’t have enough time to cook and want to get the best nutrients out of your food.
 This will also add variety to your vegetable intake.